brandonjabr/para/README.md

 ## Installation

+Install lftp:

+Mac: `brew install lftp`

+Linux: `sudo apt-get install lftp`

-Running the following code in your terminal will install para to the `~/.bin` directory, creating it if needed, and add it to your PATH variable in `~/.bash_profile`:
+Next, run the following code in your terminal to install para to the `~/.bin` directory, creating it if needed and adding it to your $PATH in `~/.bash_profile`:

 ```
 mkdir ~/.bin
 chmod +x para
-mv para ~/.bin
+cp para ~/.bin
 echo 'export PATH="$PATH:~/.bin"' >> ~/.bash_profile
 source ~/.bash_profile
 ```

-Alternatively, simply `chmod +x para` and place it in any directory on your PATH
+Alternatively, simply `chmod +x para` and place it in any directory on your $PATH

 ## To-do